-The heatwave might be subsiding but the summer is still a great time to get outdoors and enjoy the fresh air.
+Summer is a great time to get outdoors and enjoy the fresh air.
 We love going to parks, exploring woodland and running across fields.

-If you are a regular reader or follow me on social media you will also know that we have been away on holiday to Cornwall which was super.
-We had a good amount of thinking time and came home buzzing with ideas of things that we can improve upon in our lives and in our home and garden.
-If you read about our trip to the Eden Project you’ll know that the latter is firmly in my mind at the moment.
+If you are a regular reader or follow me on social media you will know that we spent a heavenly week on holiday in Cornwall during the summer of 2018.
+We had a good amount of thinking time there whilst exploring beaches and open spaces and came home buzzing with ideas of things that we can improve upon in our home and garden.
+If you read about our trip to the Eden Project you’ll know that the latter in particular is firmly in my mind.

 I love our garden.
 It’s not particularly overlooked and is bordered with a hedge and mature trees at the end which gives us additional privacy.
-What it is missing though is real thought to the design and that’s what I’m hoping to concentrate more on over the next few weeks.
+What it is missing though is real thought to the design and that’s what I’m hoping to concentrate more on over the coming weeks, months and even years.

 I am sure that my boys will get involved with this project.
-They always seem so enthusiastic about choosing new plants and are really thoughtful when it comes to colour and seasonal combinations.
+They are always so enthusiastic about choosing new plants and are really thoughtful when it comes to colour and seasonal combinations.
 In fact I could learn a lot from their less complicated approach to gardening!
 There will be times though where inevitably their attention might wander, and that’s fair enough, after all they are only young.
-So what do I do to keep them occupied in the garden when I’m pottering about sorting out the unwelcome weeds from the deliberately grown ones?
+So I need to find a balance of things to keep them occupied in the garden whilst I’m pottering about sorting out the plants, filling new pots and digging holes for a tree or two.

-There are a few ‘go to’ activities.
-The sand pit is always popular and they have a play shed.
-We were gifted a climbing frame and swing set when we moved which they love too.
-There is one thing that we don’t have though that I think now they are a little older might well provide plenty of fun and we are being asked by them to consider: a ‘proper’ trampoline.
+There are already a few ‘go to’ activities in our outdoor space.
+The sand pit is popular and they have a play shed filled with water toys, cars, scooters and a play kitchen where they can perfect their mud pies.
+We were gifted a climbing frame and swing set when we moved which they love too, and we have a small seesaw.
+There is one thing that we don’t have though that now they are a little older might well provide plenty of fun and we are being asked by them to consider: a ‘proper’ trampoline.

 We’ve held off buying one because of some of the warnings that come along with them, but having read more I am confident that we can overcome several of these issues.
 Some of the more common accidents relate to improper installation of, for example, an accompanying safety net.
-Other common and serious injuries occur when children pile on all at once or are left completely unsupervised.
-Although my intention might be to do some weeding we don’t exactly have acres of land so a trampoline would be in clear sight at all times.
+Other injuries occur when children pile on all at once or are left completely unsupervised.
+Although my intention might be to do some pruning, weeding and digging we don’t exactly have acres of land so a trampoline would be in clear sight at all times.

 Another reason for holding off buying one was the cost.
 Long term investments such as a fruit tree or two seemed better than putting all of our budget into high cost play equipment.
 This too can be overcome though.
 Sites such as https://www.latestdeals.co.uk/tags/trampoline offer a great range of trampolines at surprisingly low prices.